Arkansas Healthcare Fraud Defense Lawyer

 Health care fraud investigations can focus on a variety of different allegations.
 When you engage our defense team to represent you, one of our first steps will be to determine the scope and nature of the government’s investigation (including whether the investigation is currently civil or criminal in nature).
 Some of the most common fraud-related allegations against healthcare providers include:

 1. Billing and Coding Errors

-Billing and coding errors are among the most-common triggers for federal healthcare fraud investigations.
-Even unintentional – and arguably minor – mistakes can trigger government scrutiny; and, once a provider is in the government’s crosshairs, demonstrating that civil enforcement action or criminal prosecution is unwarranted can be extremely difficult.
+Billing and coding errors are among the most common triggers for a federal health care fraud investigation.
+Even unintentional – and arguably minor – mistakes can trigger federal government scrutiny; and, once a provider is in the government’s crosshairs, demonstrating that civil enforcement action or criminal prosecution is unwarranted can be extremely difficult.
 However, we have successfully handled hundreds of cases in Arkansas and nationwide involving allegations of unintentional and unintentional billing violations, and we can use our comprehensive knowledge of the federal program billing regulations to defend you.

 2. Kickbacks, Bribes, and Rebates